techidaily/site-facebook/source/_posts/facebook-monitoring-heres-your-privacy-reclaiming-guide.md

 ### Change Facebook Ad Preferences

- One of the first things you can do is change your[Facebook Ad Preferences](http://www.facebook.com/ads/preferences/) .
+ One of the first things you can do is change your [Facebook Ad Preferences](http://www.facebook.com/ads/preferences/) .

  Open the Ad Preferences page and change any settings to**Not Allowed,** also turning off any options to use your profile information for advertising purposes.